pschatzmann/arduino-libhelix/README.md

 ## API Example

-The API provides the decoded data to a Arduino Stream or alternatively to a callback function.
+The API provides the decoded data to a __Arduino Stream__ or alternatively to a callback function.
+The platform dependent I2S implementations usually implement I2S as subclass of Stream, so you can just provide the corresponding I2S object to the constructor.

 Here is a MP3 example using the callback:

 ```
 #include "MP3DecoderHelix.h"